adap/flower/doc/source/how-to-enable-ssl-connections.rst

 ----------

-You should now have learned how to generate self-signed certificates using the given script, start an SSL-enabled server and have a client establish a secure connection to it.
+You should now have learned how to generate self-signed certificates using the given script, start an TLS-enabled server and have a client establish a secure connection to it.

 Additional resources